-- ANA – Antinuclear antibodies are present in many rheumatic diseases, and often are not specific for any single disease.
-They are present in over 95% of SLE patients, 86% of scleroderma patients, and in lower frequencies in rheumatoid arthritis (RA), Sjogren’s syndrome, and polymyositis.
+- ANA – Antinuclear antibodies are present in many rheumatic diseases and often are not specific to one single disease.
+They are present in over 95% of SLE patients, 86% of scleroderma patients, and in lower frequencies in rheumatoid arthritis (RA), Sjögren’s syndrome, and polymyositis.

 - dsDNA – Anti-double strand DNA at a titer of 1:10 or more strongly suggests SLE.

 - ENA – Extractable nuclear antibodies (precipitating antibodies) have definitive diagnostic information.
 Precipitating antibodies to soluble tissue antigens are present in diverse rheumatic diseases:

 - anti-nRNP (nuclear ribonucleo- protein) is present in SLE and overlap syndromes with scleroderma and polymyositis

 - anti-Scl-70 is highly specific for scleroderma